robcarver17/pysystemtrade/docs/production.md

 In addition the stack handler will:

-- Check that the broker and database positions are aligned at contract level, if not then it will lock the instrument so it can't be traded (locks can be cleared automatically once positions reconcile again, or using interactive_stack_handler FIX ME LINK).
+- Check that the broker and database positions are aligned at contract level, if not then it will lock the instrument so it can't be traded (locks can be cleared automatically once positions reconcile again, or using [interactive_order_stack](#interactive-order-stack).
-- Generate roll orders if a roll status is FORCE or FORCELEG (see FIX ME LINK)
+- Generate roll orders if a [roll status]((#interactively-roll-adjusted-prices)) is FORCE or FORCELEG
 - Safely clear the order stacks at the end of the day or when the process is stopped by cancelling existing orders, and deleting them from the order stack.

-That's quite a list, hence the use of the interactive_order_stack (FIX ME LINK) to keep it in check!
+That's quite a list, hence the use of the [interactive_order_stack](#interactive-order-stack) to keep it in check!

 ## Interactive scripts to modify data